brianhouse/braid/docs/content.md

 ## <a name="installation"></a>Installation

-You'll need to have Python 3 installed.
-Currently, 3.6 is supported, but 3.7 is not.
-On OS X, you can download the appropriate version [here](https://www.python.org/ftp/python/3.6.6/python-3.6.6-macosx10.9.pkg).
+You'll need to have Python 3 installed—if you're using macOS, I recommend doing so with Homebrew.
+Tested with python 3.7.

 Now open that terminal.

-To install (or update) Braid, type: `pip3 install git+git://github.com/brianhouse/braid --upgrade`
+To install (or update) Braid: `pip3 install git+git://github.com/brianhouse/braid --upgrade`

 At this point, if you are familiar with programming using a text editor and the terminal, have at it.
 If not, follow the instructions for saving a Braid "Hello World" script below.
 In the Finder, right-click that python file, and open it using the latest version of IDLE, which should appear as one of your choices.
-You can then use IDLE's built-in text editor to write, save, and run ("Run->Run Module") Braid scripts, or use it to livecode (Run->Python Shell).
+You can then use IDLE's built-in text editor to write, save, and run ("Run->Run Module") Braid scripts, or use it to "livecode" (Run->Python Shell).

 ## <a name="tutorial"></a>Tutorial